benbalter/geojson-diff/README.md

 # GeoJSON Diff

-*A Ruby library to diff GeoJSON files*
+*A Ruby library for diffing GeoJSON files*

 ## Requirements